Floogen/JojaOnline/README.md

 Additionally, **JojaOnline** has some extra items in stock from other local stores (such as wood, stone and fertilizers).
 The shop has also stocked some items not purchasable elsewhere like hardwood, but don't expect the prices to be cheap!

 The idea behind **JojaOnline** was to create a mod that gave players the ability to purchase items without having to spend their time trekking across town from store to store (at the cost of being more expensive).
-I also wanted it to fit within the world of Stardew Valley and what better way than to have the Joja Corporation providng the service!
+I also wanted it to fit within the world of Stardew Valley and what better way than to have the Joja Corporation providing the service!

 ## Install
 1. [Install the latest version of SMAPI](https://smapi.io/).